Electricity meter: Direct current

 In 1885 Ferranti offered a mercury motor meter with a register similar to gas meters; this had the advantage that the consumer could easily read the meter and verify consumption.
-The first accurate, recording electricity consumption meter was a DC meter by Dr Hermann Aron, who patented it in 1883.
+Another early electromagnetic meter with visible readouts was a DC meter by Hermann Aron, who patented it in 1884.
 Hugo Hirst of the British General Electric Company introduced it commercially into Great Britain from 1888.
 Aron's meter recorded the total charge used over time, and showed it on a series of clock dials.